ANDIMUHAMMADHAKAM/Extreme-Value-Theory-with-L-Moment-methods/README.md

 This repository talks about finding the value of the **Lambda** in L-Moment by using the Sample L-Moment.
 From those **Lambdas**, we can calculate the estimastions value of the paramaters in Generalized Extreme Value and Generalized Pareto Distribution.

+The Probability Density Function in this repository is from hosking's formula.
+The different between hosking's formula and general formula is at the shape parameter.
+Hosking consider the shape parameter to be negative and the general one considers it to be postive.
+That's why if you see at the probability density function graph is different with the general one (if you use the package of PDF of those Distribution).